 3.2.1 As a land use planning document, the benefits and impacts of the LDP are most keenly felt within the communities of the County.
-With this in mind, the Council is keen to ensure that opportunities exist for all to participate in the preparation of the revised LDP.
-This opportunity to participate and communicate their views extends from understanding the issues faced through to the wording of detailed policies and site identification.
-It provides an opportunity to develop on the existing adopted LDP in preparing a revised replacement Plan for the next 15 years.
+With this in mind, the Council remains keen to ensure that opportunities exist for all to participate in the preparation of the Revised LDP.
+This opportunity to participate and communicate their views to date has extended from understanding the issues faced through to the wording of detailed policies and site identification.
+This and future consultations provides an opportunity to develop on the existing adopted LDP in preparing a revised replacement Plan which is fit for our communities through to 2033.